iccmr-quantum/1st_isqcmc/index.md

 A background in computer music and/or music technology is recommended in order to follow the presentations.
 Previous experience with computer programming, in particular Python, is required to benefit from the tutorial.
 Familiarity with quantum computing is not mandatory, but would be advantageous. ([Here](https://www.ibm.com/quantum-computing/what-is-quantum-computing/) is a good place to start.)

-To express your interest to participate, please fill in the form (link to access the form is below).
+To express your interest in participating, please fill in the form (link to access the form is below).
 The organizing team will contact you after the application deadline.
 If you are selected, then you will be given further instructions to access the event.

 We are very keen to welcome those who already have been working with quantum computer music to present their work.
 If you wish to present, then please let us know.
 There is space on the form to briefly describe the work that you would like to present.
 Should you qualify for a presentation, then we will send you instructions for writing a short paper.
 We are planning to publish a selection of papers as a special issue of _Contemporary Music Journal_.